Our Safeguarding Principles

-At RGS Dodderhill we are committed to safeguarding and promoting the well-being of all the pupils in our care, regardless of the age, gender, religion or beliefs, ethnicity, disability, sexual orientation or socioeconomic background.
+At The RGS Worcester Family of Schools, we are committed to safeguarding and promoting the well-being of all the pupils in our care, regardless of age, gender, religion or beliefs, ethnicity, disability, sexual orientation or socioeconomic background.
 We provide a caring, positive, safe and educationally stimulating environment that promotes spiritual, moral, social and cultural development.

 We also support the welfare and safety of all pupils by ensuring that Child Protection is included in the curriculum to help children stay safe, recognise when they do not feel safe and identify to whom they can talk if they have concerns.

-We ensure safeguarding practice at RGS Dodderhill reflects our statutory responsibilities, Government guidance and complies with best practice.
-For more details please refer to our Safeguarding Children Policy which can be found in our Policies section and click here to read the Department of Education’s Keeping Children Safe In Education Part One and Part Two.
+We ensure safeguarding practice at RGS Dodderhill reflects our statutory responsibilities, Government guidance and complies with best practices.
+For more details, please refer to our Safeguarding Children Policy, which can be found in our Policies section and click to read the Department of Education’s Keeping Children Safe In Education Part One.

 In this digital age, we all rely on and benefit from the use of technology.
 We realise how challenging it can be for parents to ensure that their child remains safe, particularly when using the internet.
 We also appreciate that you will want to have measures in place to ensure that your child does not view inappropriate material from their mobile device or from a device you have at home.
-Please refer to our Safeguarding Policy to see what we have in place to protect your child in School
+Please refer to our Safeguarding Policy, which can be found in our Policies section, to see what we have in place to protect your child in School.

 We are always happy to provide advice and guidance should you need it, either of a general nature or technical support from our Computing and IT Department.